Home ยป Chicken ยป Korean Style Popcorn Chicken

 • - Pour some cooking oil into a deep saucepan/wok and heat until it reaches 175 C/ 347 F (or boiling).

-- Deep fry the rice cakes in batches until the outer layer turns crispy (under 30 seconds to avoid possible rice cake explosion).
-Take them out and set aside onto kitchen paper to absorb any excess oil.
+- Deep fry the rice cakes in batches until the outer layer turns crispy.
+(Deep-frying for too long can lead to rice cake explosions, so cook for less than 10 seconds.
+Alternatively, you can lightly pan fry them until soft.)
+Take them out and set aside onto paper towel to absorb any excess oil.
 Repeat this with the remaining rice cakes.

 • Pour the sauce into a heated skillet.
 Bring it to boil on medium heat until the sauce thickens a little bit (1 to 2 mins).
 Stir constantly.
 Add the fried chicken and rice cakes then coat with the sauce quickly and thoroughly.
 Garnish with your choice of toppings (e.g. crushed nuts, seeds and green onion).
 Serve.